An Axiomatic Theory for Reversible Computation: Causal Safety and Causal Liveness

 Perhaps surprisingly, we can now relate safety with independence of transitions to liveness with independence of events. \begin{proposition} Let a pre-reversible LTSI satisfy CS$\indt$.
 Then it satisfies CL$\ci$. \end{proposition} \begin{proof} By Lemma~\ref{lem:CSi BFCIRE} and Theorem~\ref{thm:CL coind}. \end{proof}

 CL$\ci$ (and BFCIRE) do not imply CS$\indt$, as shown by the next example. \begin{example} Consider the `half cube' LTSI with transitions $a,b,c$ in Figure~\ref{fig:halfcube}.
 We add independence as given by BTI and PCI.
 The LTSI is pre-reversible.
 As in Example~\ref{ex:halfcube mod}, CIRE does not hold while both CL$\ci$ (hence BFCIRE) and CL$\indt$ hold.
-All independence is coinitial.
+All pairs of independent transitions are coinitial.
 CS$\indt$ however does not hold: consider $t_0:P \tran c Q$, $r:Q \ptran {\rev a b} R$, $S \tran c R$---here we do not have $\rev {t_0} \ind (Q',b,R)$.\finex \end{example}

 \begin{proposition} Let $\mc L$ be a pre-reversible LTSI satisfying IEC.
 If $\mc L$ satisfies CL$\ci$ then $\mc L$ satisfies CL$\indt$. \end{proposition} \begin{proof} Immediate from the definitions. \end{proof}